Online ticket brokering

-Online ticket brokering is the resale of tickets through a web-based ticket brokering service.
+Online ticket brokering is the resale of tickets through a web-based ticket brokering service or online ticket exchanges.
 Prices on ticket brokering websites are determined by demand, availability, and the ticket reseller.
 Tickets sold through an online ticket brokering service may or may not be authorized by the official seller.

 Generally, the majority of trading on ticket brokering websites concerns itself with tickets to live entertainment events whereby the primary officially licensed seller's supply has been exhausted and the event has been declared "sold-out".
 This "sold-out" status increases the ticket's potential market value.
 Critics of the industry compare the resale of tickets online to ‘ticket touting’, ‘scalping’ or a variety of other terms for the unofficial sale of tickets directly outside the venue of an event.

+History

 The late 1990s and early 2000s saw the emergence of online ticket brokering as a lucrative business.
 Corporate ticket reselling firm Ticketmaster developed a strong online presence, dominating the online market.
 But, by 2006 Ticketmaster's stranglehold on the industry loosened with the emergence of other online ticket brokering companies, such as StubHub who won Major League Baseball's ticket resale business over Ticketmaster.

-Securities analyst Joe Bonner, who tracks Ticketmaster's parent company New York-based IAC/InterActiveCorp, told USA Today: "You have to look at the secondary market as something that is a real threat to Ticketmaster.
+In 2008, securities analyst Joe Bonner, who tracked Ticketmaster's parent company New York-based IAC/InterActiveCorp, told USA Today: "You have to look at the secondary market as something that is a real threat to Ticketmaster.
 They missed the boat.
 StubHub has been around a few years now already.
 They weren't as proactive as they probably should have been."

-Eric Baker, founder and CEO of Viagogo.com, a European ticket resale website has described the loosening of Ticketmaster's grip on the market as "the equivalent in the ticketing industry of the fall of the Roman Empire".
+Eric Baker, founder and CEO of Viagogo.com, a European ticket resale website described the loosening of Ticketmaster's grip on the market as "the equivalent in the ticketing industry of the fall of the Roman Empire".

 By 2008 Internet ticket fraud had emerged as global problem, when fake ticket websites defrauded millions of dollars from sports fans by selling Beijing Olympics tickets which they had no intention of delivering.

-Online ticket brokering today

-Due to the success of the secondary sale of tickets on the web, the line between ‘official’ (primary) ticket sellers and online ticket brokers (secondary sellers) has blurred.
-The two are now competing directly on a relatively level playing field: the internet.
+Due to the success of the secondary sale of tickets on the web, the line between ‘official’ (primary) ticket sellers and online ticket brokers (secondary sellers) became blurred.